 Delayed.
 We change the status of the lead to Delayed when the evaluation is on hold.
 A lead cannot stay in Demo held, POC, Needs met statuses for longer than 60 days if they are S, M, L sized leads, and 90 days id they are an XL or XXL size lead.

 Lost.
 Will be set if the lead isn’t going forward.
 When the status is ‘Lost,’ but Lead Qualification is Sales Qualified, the field Reason for lost in sales (Qualified leads) is mandatory.

 Once a lead has been pre-qualified, time to start taking actions.
 When using Outreach, the lead will need to be added to the appropriate sequence.
 In Landmark, you can work with regular tasks or bundles.
 Depending on the priority of the lead, the number and scope of the actions may vary.

 The bigger and better the lead, the higher the number of reach-outs needs to be.

 At the same time, know when to let them go, don’t invest time if a positive outcome is very unlikely.
 To help out, call checklists, scripts, and email templates have been prepared (available in the resources list).
-Ask Annette about the resources – add them to the resource table.

 Once you’ve done the first calls and emails, you can turn off drip emails for the leads to make sure they receive your emails, and they don’t get lost in the drip-emails sent out automatically.